halfriver/Python-Practice/README.md

   - Validate that the number entered is valid for the specified base

 ### Hangman Game
-- Create a program that selects a random word and then allows the user to guess it in a game of hangman.
+- Create a program that selects a random word and then allows the user to guess it in a game of [hangman](https://en.wikipedia.org/wiki/Hangman_(game)).
 - Like the real game, there should be blank spots for each letter in the word, and a part of the body should be added each time the user guesses a letter than is not in the answer.
-- You may choose how many wrong turns the user can make until the game ends.
+- You may choose how many wrong guesses the user can make until the game ends.
-- Subgoals:
-  - If the user loses, print out the word at the end of the game.
+- If the player loses, print out the word at the end of the game.
-  - Create a "give up" option.
+- Give the player the option of replaying or quitting.

 ### War Card Game
- - War (also known as Battle in the United Kingdom) is a card game typically played by two players.
-It uses a standard playing card deck.The objective of the game is to win all of the cards.
+- War (also known as Battle in the United Kingdom) is a card game played by two players.
+It uses a standard playing card deck.
+The objective of the game is to win all 52 of the cards.
- - The deck is divided evenly among the players, giving each a down stack.
-In unison, each player reveals the top card of their deck—this is a "battle"—and the player with the higher card takes both of the cards played and moves them to their stack.
-Aces are high, and suits are ignored.
+- The deck is divided evenly between the players.
+In unison, the players reveal the top card of their deck—this is a "battle"—and the player with the higher card takes both of the cards played and moves them to their stack.
- - If the two cards played are of equal value, then there is a "war".Both players place the next card of their pile face down (some variants have three face down cards) and then another card face-up.
+- If the two cards played are of equal value, then there is a "war".
+Both players place the next card of their pile face down (some variants have three face down cards) and then another card face-up.
 The owner of the higher face-up card wins the war and adds all the cards on the table to the bottom of their deck.
 If the face-up cards are again equal then the battle repeats with another set of face-down/up cards.
 This repeats until one player's face-up card is higher than their opponent's.
- - Finally, Those who collect the 52 cards at first is declared as the winner !!!
- - Subgoals:
-   - Create a "Replay" option.
+- Give the player the option of replaying the game or quitting.
+- Hint: for the purpose of this and the Variation of 21 problem, it might be a good idea to implement a common “Deck” class that can be accessed by both programs.

 ### Menu Calculator
 Imagine you have started up a small restaurant and are trying to make it easier to take and calculate orders.
 Since your restaurant only sells 9 different items, you assign each one to a number, as shown below.